 And earning a degree in criminal justice is a great way to show current and future law enforcement organizations that you’re ready to move up the ladder ... with them or without them.

-For more information about careers in criminal justice, download the School of Justice Studies 2013 Career Guide.
+For more information about careers in criminal justice, download our Criminal Justice Career Guide.